nycmeshnet/nycmeshnet.github.io/download/index.md

 **NanoStation NSM5 instructions**

 * Download the NSM5 "factory" binary image to your computer.
 If you have a new NSM5 you will want the XW image.
-If you have one from 2014 or earlier you will need the XM image (if unsure download and try both).
+If you have one from 2014 or earlier you will need the XM image (if unsure download and try both, for upgrades see below).
 * Plug an ethernet cable from POE on the power adapter to "main" on the NSM5
 * Plug LAN on the adapter to your computer
 * Turn off Wi-Fi on your computer
-* Open Network Prefs (or equivalant)
+* Open Network Prefs (or equivalent)
 * Connect by ethernet using DHCP with manual address e.g. 192.168.1.11
 * go to 192.168.1.20 in your browser
 * You will get https warning "your connection is not private" or some such
-* click "advanced" and "proceed to 192.168.1.20"
+* Click "advanced" and "proceed to 192.168.1.20"
 * Enter ubnt, ubnt, USA, [x] agree to terms, login
 * On the tabbed panel select "System"
 * Click "Upload Firmware" <choose file>